-Sexual dysfunction is a common and troubling adverse effect of SSRIs, with reported prevalence varying widely from 10-80%.
-The incidence of sexual dysfunction in SSRI-treated individuals is influenced by factors such as assessment tool, age, sex, and illness severity, and is typically reported more frequently with SSRIs than non-SSRI antidepressants such as bupropion, mirtazapine, and nefazodone, suggesting an integral role of serotonin signaling in the development of sexual dysfunction.40, 41 Numerous pharmacogenetic studies have attempted to identify individuals at greater risk for this adverse effect and SLC6A4 is a leading candidate gene.41 Literature suggests SSRI-related sexual dysfunction may be dose dependent and improve on drug holidays, so logically it is feasible that polymorphisms affecting serotonin transporter saturation through serotonin availability to pre- and post-synaptic serotonin receptors may modify risk of this adverse drug reaction.
+Sexual dysfunction is a common and troubling adverse effect of SSRIs, with reported prevalence varying widely from 10% to 80%.
+The incidence of sexual dysfunction in SSRI-treated individuals is influenced by factors such as assessment tool, age, sex, and illness severity, and is typically reported more frequently with SSRIs than non-SSRI antidepressants such as bupropion, mirtazapine, and nefazodone, suggesting an integral role of serotonin signaling in the development of sexual dysfunction.40, 41 Numerous pharmacogenetic studies have attempted to identify individuals at greater risk for this adverse effect and SLC6A4 is a leading candidate gene.41 Literature suggests SSRI-related sexual dysfunction may be dose dependent and improve on drug holidays, so it is feasible that polymorphisms affecting serotonin transporter saturation through serotonin availability to pre- and post-synaptic serotonin receptors may modify risk of this adverse drug reaction.
 Table 3 summarizes studies of SSRI-related sexual dysfunction by SLC6A4 genotypes.

-In an early study of this phenotype, sexual dysfunction was assessed by the Changes in Sexual Functioning Questionnaire (CSFQ) in 115 depressive patients treated with SSRIs.42 The 5-HTTLPR L/L genotype was significantly associated with the presence of sexual dysfunction in crude analysis and after adjusting for patient sex and depressive symptoms (Crude OR 2.7 p=0.02, adjusted OR 2.8 p=0.03), but STin2 genotype was not associated with sexual dysfunction in crude or adjusted analyses.
+In an early study of this phenotype, sexual dysfunction was assessed by the Changes in Sexual Functioning Questionnaire (CSFQ) in 115 depressive patients treated with SSRIs.42 The 5-HTTLPR L/L genotype was significantly associated with the presence of sexual dysfunction in crude analysis and after adjusting for patient sex and depressive symptoms (crude OR 2.7 p=0.02, adjusted OR 2.8 p=0.03), but STin2 genotype was not associated with sexual dysfunction in crude or adjusted analyses.
 Similar findings were noted in a study of 85 older adults treated with escitalopram.37 Carriers of the 5-HTTLPR LA allele were significantly more likely to report diminished sexual desire (p<0.05).
-To the contrary, in an analysis of 494 depressed patients treated with escitalopram or nortriptyline in GENDEP study, there was no association between 5-HTTLPR genotype and sexual dysfunction (p=0.945), although frequency of sexual dysfunction was low in this study and sexual functioning actually improved after treatment on average.43
+On the contrary, in an analysis of 494 depressed patients treated with escitalopram or nortriptyline, there was no association between 5-HTTLPR genotype and sexual dysfunction (p=0.945), although frequency of sexual dysfunction was low in this study and sexual functioning actually improved on average after treatment.43

 Because delayed orgasm is a common ADR of SSRIs, these drugs are sometimes prescribed off-label for the treatment of premature ejaculation.
 Pharmacogenetic studies of SSRI efficacy for this indication may provide insight into SSRI tolerability in patients treated for more traditional indications.
 In 69 patients with premature ejaculation treated with paroxetine, the 5-HTTLPR S allele was more common in responders (i.e. more frequent delayed ejaculation, p<0.05).44 To the contrary, in a study of 54 Dutch men with premature ejaculation treated with paroxetine, 5-HTTLPR genotype was not associated with fold change in intravaginal ejaculator latency time (p=0.83).45